dart-lang/language/resources/type-system/normalization.md

 - `X & T == T` if `T <: X`
 - `X & T == X` if `X <: T`

+Applying these equations recursively and making a canonical choice when multiple equations apply gives us something like the following:

 - **NORM**(`T`) = `T` if `T` is primitive
 - **NORM**(`FutureOr<T>`) =
   - let `S` be **NORM**(`T`)